UofT-DSI/shell/04-instructors/lessons/unix_slides.md

 ---
 ### cp

-Now we're going to copy a file that we have on our desktop.
+Now we're going to copy a file that we have on our Desktop.
 It can be any file but remember to include the extension or if it has multiple characters, special characters and spaces, to wrap it in quotes.